 True Crime Diva’s Thoughts

 This was a summer day on a beach.
-The mean temperature for that day was 82 degrees so there was probably several people at the beach that day.
+The mean temperature for that day was 82 degrees, so there were probably several people at the beach.
 Witnesses say they saw Jonathan walking behind his father on his way to the snack bar area, but there doesn’t appear to be any more sightings after that, which is strange.

 It’s easy to say Jonathan walked into the water and drowned.
 After all, he was only 3 years old.
 I’m just not sure that’s what happened here.

 I don’t know what to say about Bonnabel.
-Yes, he was a con man, but I am curious how he knew the information about the Hagans.
+Yes, he was a con man, but I am curious how he knew the Hagans’ information.

-Jonathan has a brother and sister, but I was unable to find any info on them or their parents.
-I did see that a Marjean Hagans passed away in 1992 but I’m not sure it’s Jonathan’s mother.
+Jonathan has a brother and sister, but I could not find any info on them or their parents.
+I did see that a Marjean Hagans passed away in 1992, but I’m not sure it’s Jonathan’s mother.